An official website of the United States government.

 • In May 2010 the last boll weevil was trapped in the state and in March 2012 the boll weevil was declared eradicated from the state of Louisiana.
 The Eradication Program is now at a maintenance level, funded through grower maintenance inspection fees.
 Traps are placed and monitored according to an approved trapping protocol.
 Cotton producers have seen increases in yields along with a reduction in the cost of insect control.

-• Emerald Ash Borer Detected in Louisiana
+• Emerald Ash Borers

 • Louisiana Department of Agriculture and Forestry.